microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserExtension.md

 ```

 ## Description
-the Get-EntraBetaUserExtension cmdlet gets a user extension in Azure Active Directory (AD).
+The Get-EntraBetaUserExtension cmdlet gets a user extension in Azure Active Directory (AD).

 ## Examples